doucoureb/berea-college-csc-226.github.io/index.md

     - Questions on readings?
     - Quiz on [Chapter 3: Debugging Interlude 1](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=70800) and the [Debugging Appendix](https://runestone.academy/runestone/books/published/thinkcspy/Appendices/errorsAndDebug.html)
     - Questons on PyCharm or Git and Github?
     - Continue working on [T00: Exploring PyCharm](https://docs.google.com/document/d/1cXdActfgB6wWmyJozWNgM_-ZfSDTWQw4fFVXYRufQlI/edit?usp=sharing) with a partner.
 Both of you will submit a repo link to Moodle.
+This will be due on Monday, August 30.
   - **After class**:
     - Read [Chapter 4: Hello Turtles!](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=70801) in preparation for a reading quiz next time.
 Be sure you are logged in to the book when reading, and do all activities to get credit!
     - Begin [A01: Breaking Bad](https://docs.google.com/document/d/1QRrUqCG2fbk1GRdXOFSxxCY9tJwrlkEjBGTwW21ME7M/edit?usp=sharing) which is due in one week, on Wednesday, September 1, 2021.